enyojs/spotlight/README.md

 <a name="6.5"></a>
 ### 6.5.
 Scroll Events ###

-In response to browser's `mousewheel` events, spotlight dispatches `onSpotlightScrollUp` and `onSpotlightScrollDown`.
+In response to `mousewheel` events from the browser, Spotlight dispatches `onSpotlightScrollUp` and `onSpotlightScrollDown`.
+Here's how the process
-However, there is a difference in how these are dispatched:
+works:

-The `mousewheel` event has a `wheelDeltaY` property which is translatable to degree of wheel rotation.
-[Spotlight Scrolling](kind.Spotlight.Scrolling.js) accumulates `wheelDeltaY` values in a direction of rotation.
+The `mousewheel` event has a `wheelDeltaY` property, which translates to a given amount of wheel rotation.
+[Spotlight Scrolling](kind.Spotlight.Scrolling.js) accumulates `wheelDeltaY` values in a given direction of rotation (up or down).

-Once their cumulative value exceeds `enyo.Spotlight.Scrolling.frequency`, the `onSpotlightScrollUp` or `onSpotlightScrollDown` are then dispatched and cumulative value is set back to 0.
+Once the cumulative value exceeds `enyo.Spotlight.Scrolling.frequency`, `onSpotlightScrollUp` or `onSpotlightScrollDown` is dispatched and the cumulative value is reset to 0.

-This way Spotlight scrolling events are made to behave more like repeating keydown events, which is useful for controls like pickers and list scrollers that don't use smooth scrolling, instead animating to their next item.
+In this way, Spotlight scrolling events are made to behave more like repeating keydown events, which is useful for controls like pickers and list scrollers that don't use smooth scrolling, instead animating from one item to the next.

-Note: when Spotlight is in [Pointer Mode](#2), it treats first scroll event as first keyboard event, using it to come back from pointer mode and re-spot the item that was spotted previously.
+Note: In [Pointer Mode](#2), Spotlight treats the first scroll event as the first keyboard event; in response, Spotlight returns from pointer mode and re-spots the item that was previously spotted.

 <a name="7"></a>
 ## 7. EXTENDING SPOTLIGHT ##